Mikelabu/python_assistant/README.md

 # python_assistant

+My assistant will answer questions via text and speach.
-Using wolfram and wikipedia API
+Utilising wolfram and Wikipedia API.

+Work in progress